Singapore 14 min

 • Full-time

 It does not cover domestic workers, civil servants, or seafarers.
 Such workers must adhere to the terms and conditions of their contract of service.
+It also doesn’t cover people using a contract for service (which is different from a contract of service), an agreement between a client and an independent contractor when the latter completes an assigned project for a fee.

 Work roles are clearly defined in the act.
 Managers and executives are those who have major leadership and supervisory responsibilities because they devise strategies and make critical decisions regarding remuneration, recruitment, termination, assessment, and discipline.
 Under this act, managers and executives include highly skilled and educated workers, such as lawyers, accountants, dentists, and doctors.